Mass surveillance in the United States: Legal foundations

 The Communications Assistance for Law Enforcement Act (CALEA), passed in 1994, requires that all U.S. telecommunications companies modify their equipment to allow easy wiretapping of telephone, VoIP, and broadband Internet traffic.

 In 1999 two models of mandatory data retention were suggested for the US.
 The first model would record the IP address assigned to a customer at a specific time.
 In the second model, "which is closer to what Europe adopted", telephone numbers dialed, contents of Web pages visited, and recipients of e-mail messages must be retained by the ISP for an unspecified amount of time.
 In 2006 the International Association of Chiefs of Police adopted a resolution calling for a "uniform data retention mandate" for "customer subscriber information and source and destination information."
 The U.S. Department of Justice announced in 2011 that criminal investigations "are being frustrated" because no law currently exists to force Internet providers to keep track of what their customers are doing.

-The Electronic Frontier Foundation has an ongoing lawsuit (Hepting v.
+The Electronic Frontier Foundation was involved in a lawsuit (Hepting v.
 AT&T) against the telecom giant AT&T Inc. for its assistance to the U.S. government in monitoring the communications of millions of American citizens.
-It has managed thus far to keep the proceedings open.
 Recently the documents, which were exposed by a whistleblower who had previously worked for AT&T, and showed schematics of the massive data mining system, were made public.